Dónal Lunny: Influence

 Dónal Lunny can claim popularising the bouzouki in the Irish music sphere after being given an instrument by Andy Irvine, who was himself introduced to the instrument by Johnny Moynihan in the early days of Sweeney's Men.
 Lunny ordered a custom-built bouzouki from English luthier Peter Abnett, with a flat back instead of a traditional Greek rounded back.

 He also invented an acoustic drum kit designed to fill the need for a bass/percussion instrument in Irish traditional music.
 The process of building and developing the instrument was featured on his 2010–2011 RTÉ series Lorg Lunny.

+Personal life

+Lunny is the brother of musician and producer Manus Lunny.
+His granddaughter, Phoebe Lunny, is the lead vocalist and guitarist for punk rock group Lambrini Girls.
+He had a son, Shane, with singer-songwriter Sinéad O'Connor; Shane was found dead on 7 January 2022, aged 17.